 (4) He prefers to trade within a minimum time horizon of 1-5 days (Swing Trader) or he places Long-Trades

-(6) He respects and follows the master-trend.
-He also accepts trades only if the ratio of Winning Pips / Losing Pips Ratio is more than 2.
+(6) He respects and follows master-trends.
+He also accepts trades only if the ratio of Winning Pips / Losing Pips Ratio is more than 2

-(9) He Trades in an ECN Broker that offers him narrow spreads and a great variety of currency assets to choose.
+(9) He trades with ECN Brokers that can offer narrow spreads and a great variety of currency assets to choose from

-(10) He ignores Forex Bonus and instead prefers a Forex Rebate that minimizes his trading cost furthermore.
+(10) He ignores Forex Bonuses and instead prefers a Forex Rebate that minimizes his trading cost furthermore